 The Child Life Specialist

-The McLeod Child Life Specialist is specially trained and specifically certified to help ensure the best possible hospital experience possible for both the child and family.
+The McLeod Child Life Specialist is specially trained and specifically certified to help ensure the best hospital experience possible for both the child and family.
 As an advocate for the child, she provides emotional support and acts as a liaison between the family and medical team.
 The Child Life Specialist develops individualized treatment plans based on an assessment of the child's development, temperament, and coping styles.
 Through Medical Play Therapy, the Child Life Specialist introduces and prepares a child for medical procedures.
 Medical Play Therapy reduces anxiety and stress in a child and gives them the opportunity to play with medical equipment in a non-threatening manner.
 The Child Life Specialist uses Diversion Therapy to distract the child from pain using bubbles, music, singing, I-spy books, talking, and videos.
 She also teaches families stress reduction techniques, provides car seat safety information, and gives tours of the Children's Hospital.

 The Child Life Activity Center